ATrocky/ATrocky/README.md

 - 👋 Hi, I’m @ATrocky
-- 👀 I’m interested in basket ball and soccer
+- 👀 I’m interested in basketball and soccer
 - 🌱 I’m currently learning CS50
-- 💞️ I’m looking to collaborate on future project
+- 💞️ I’m looking to collaborate on future projects
-- 📫 How to reach me
+- 📫 How to reach me rockypig@gmail.com

 <!---
 ATrocky/ATrocky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.